vimlet/eon/eon-framework/docs/release/tutorial/entries/[3]Core Introduction.md

 </vc-container>
 ```

-vComet takes care of the element placement so you can stay focus on other important aspects of your application.
+eon takes care of the element placement so you can stay focus on other important aspects of your application.

 [Theming]<>